Why you should read Ultralearning

 Make sure you know what you are talking about

 We often tend to overestimate our understanding of a subject.
-A good way to avoid this trap is to use the Feynman technique.
+An excellent way to avoid this trap is to use the Feynman technique.

 - Take a piece of paper and write down the concept or problem you want to understand.

-- Below, start to explain the concept or problem as if you had to teach it to someone who is new to the subject.
+- Below, start to explain the concept or problem as if you had to teach it to someone new to the subject.

 Towards the end of the book, Scott guides us on how to plan our fist Ultralearning project.
 Let’s apply it to learning Spanish.